Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits: Context-Action Embedding Learning

 \subsection{Algorithm}

-Our method \method (\cref{alg:main-algo}) uses a three-layer feedforward neural network $f_\theta$ to parameterize the embeddings and the rewards.
+The pseudocode for \method is presented in \cref{alg:main-algo}. \method uses a three-layer feedforward neural network $f_\theta$ to parameterize the embeddings and the rewards.
 The hidden layers use batchnorm, ReLU activations, and a dropout rate of 0.2.
-The network takes $(x,a) \in \cX \times \cA$ as input and outputs an embedding $\hat e \coloneq f_\theta(x,a)$.
-Following \citet{cief2024learning}, the reward prediction is given by $\hat r \coloneq \hat e^\top x$.
+The network takes $(x,a) \in \cX \times \cA$ as input and outputs the embedding $\hat e$ for the context $x$ and action $a$, that is, $\hat e \coloneq f_\theta(x,a)$.
+Following \citet{cief2024learning}, the network also outputs a reward prediction using the embeddings given by $\hat r \coloneq \hat e^\top x$.